weiyang2048/RandomMatrix.jl/README.md

-A package for Random Matrix Theory, and a project for me to learn [Julia](https://julialang.org/).
+A package for Random Matrix Theory, providing functionalities to sample from matrix-valued distributions and more.

 The documentation for the package can be found at ***[Documemtation🔗](https://weiyang2048.github.io/RandomMatrix.jl/dev/)***.